MakeAWishFoundation/SwiftyMocky/README.md

 + **testable**: specify imports for Mock.generated, that should be marked as `@testable` (usually tested app module)
 + **import**: all additional imports, external libraries etc. to be placed in Mock.generated

-Generate mocks:
+## Generate mocks:

 1. **manually**: by triggering:

-  `Pods/Sourcery/bin/sourcery --config <your config yml path> --disableCache`
+  `Pods/Sourcery/bin/sourcery --config mocky.yml`
 1. **in `watch` mode**: changed methods will be reflected in mocks, after generation of mock, by triggering:

-  `Pods/Sourcery/bin/sourcery --config <your config yml path> --disableCache --watch`
+  `Pods/Sourcery/bin/sourcery --config mocky.yml --watch`

 **Don't forget** to add `Mock.generated.swift` to your test target :)

 > **Please Note!**
-> Most convenient way is to put generating script in some kind of script - liek Rakefile below.
+> Most convenient way is to put generation in some kind of script - like Rakefile below.
-> Mock generation is triggered by `rake mock`
+> Just create file named Rakefile - generation is triggered by `rake mock`
 > ```ruby
 > # Rakefile
 > task :mock do
->   sh "Pods/Sourcery/bin/sourcery --config config.yml --disableCache"
+>   sh "Pods/Sourcery/bin/sourcery --config mocky.yml"
 > end
 >
 > task :mock_watcher do
->   sh "Pods/Sourcery/bin/sourcery --config config.yml --disableCache --watch"
+>   sh "Pods/Sourcery/bin/sourcery --config mocky.yml --watch"
 > end
 > ```